lshprung/dash-docset-builder/README.md

 # Dash Docset Builder

-This is a repository providing common sources for building various [Dash](https://kapeli.com/dash) docsets, as required by the python modules listed below.
+This is a repository providing common sources for building various [Dash](https://kapeli.com/dash) docsets, as required by the python packages listed below.

 |                                                     |Upstream|Latest Release|